rage1985/WSMAN--easy/README.md

 ##### Caveeats

 This module is not finished yet.
 DMTF compliance is not given yet.
 You may experience missing features, unexpected behavior.
 Please report everything via the issues function.
 The PUT Method is not implemented yet.
 Some Namespace for specific operations are not implemented yet.
+SSL connections to Mircosoft Windows WinRM are not possible yet due to an incompability of Curl´s standard SSL-Provider.

 ## Description